kaldor/laravel-mix-clean/README.md

 ## Usage

-Require the extension inside your ``webpack.mix.js`` and add clean-css configurations like this:
+Require the extension inside your ``webpack.mix.js`` and add clean configurations like this:

 ```javascript
 const mix = require('laravel-mix');